CONADI

-The National Corporation for Indigenous Development, or Corporación Nacional de Desarrollo Indígena (CONADI') in Spanish, is a Chilean institution founded on September 28, 1993, by the "Ley Indigena 19253" (“Indigenous Law”).
+The National Corporation for Indigenous Development, or Corporación Nacional de Desarrollo Indígena (CONADI) in Spanish, is a Chilean institution founded on September 28, 1993, by the "Ley Indigena 19253" ("Indigenous Law").

-CONADI's main goal is to promote, coordinate and execute the state's work to support the development of the indigenous peoples of Chile.
+CONADI's main goal is to promote, coordinate and execute the state's work to support the development of the Indigenous peoples of Chile.

-CONADI is overseen by the Social Development Ministry or ":es:Ministerio de Desarrollo Social de Chile".
+CONADI is overseen by the Social Development Ministry or "Ministerio de Desarrollo Social de Chile".
 Its headquarters are located in the city of Temuco and it has two subdivisions: Temuco, covering the Bío Bío, Araucanía, Los Lagos and Los Ríos regions, and Iquique, covering the Tarapacá, Antofagasta and Arica y Parinacota regions.

 Background

 CONADI was founded as a result recommendations made by the Special Commission on Indigenous Peoples or "Comisión Especial de Pueblos Indígenas" (CEPI) which ran from 1990 to 1995 was created by decree No. 30 of May 27, 1990.

 As a result of its work, CEPI produced a report with three recommendations: reform the national constitution to include indigenous peoples; ratify the Indigenous and Tribal Peoples Convention (ILO Convention No. 169), and create the Indigenous Law that ultimated founded CONADI.
 The third of these recommendations was approved by the Chilean National Congress and was subsequently promulgated in the Programme for Indigenous Rights (2003).
 Congress also later ratified ILO Convention No. 169.